 Install Strawberry with Flatpak

-Use the Flatpak build when you want Strawberry from Flathub with a sandboxed runtime.
-Fedora Workstation already includes Flatpak, but Flathub is still opt-in on a fresh system.
+Use the Flatpak build when you want Strawberry from Flathub with a separate app runtime.
+Fedora Workstation normally includes Flatpak, but Flathub is still opt-in on a fresh system.

 No output usually means the Flathub remote is ready.
 These commands keep the Flatpak install at system scope so the install, update, and removal steps stay consistent.